ShaharyarAsim/Coding-Companion/README.md

 # Coding-Companion
-This repo will be used for deployment.
+This repo is maintained for deployment.

+This repo contains all the files in a structured manner, required to deploy the app using integrated approach.